 If the issue persists, turn your devices Bluetooth connection on and off.
 Otherwise, re-pair your phone as the key.

 Why did I get an update but don’t see any changes?

 Tesla cars receive regular software updates, both large and small.
 Minor software updates may not result in any noticeable changes to the driving experience.

 Will my car charge while installing new software?

 Your car will not charge while installing an over-the-air update.
-If you install a software update while charging, your car will stop charging to perform the update.
-When the update is complete, your Tesla will resume charging automatically.
+If you install a software update while charging, your car will stop charging during the update and will automatically resume charging once the update is complete.